chandar-lab/CADmium/cadmium/src/utils/CadSeqProc/README.md

-This folder contains codes for processing the DeepCAD Jsons.
+This folder contains src for processing the DeepCAD Jsons.

 ### 1. Json to Vector Representation